Disuer/LimbusCompanyBusRUS/README.md

 ### 5. Install my mod
    - Download [dll](../../releases), then drag it to ../Limbus Company/BIE/plugins/..
-   - ![This is how should look your plugin folder with installed dll](/src/secondscreen.png?raw=true) (i dont know how to draw with mouse)
+   - ![This is how should look your plugin folder with installed dll](/src/secondscreen.png?raw=true)
+   - (i dont know how to draw with mouse)
    - LAUNCH, MANAGER ESQUIRE!!!!!
-     (after first launch, it downloads my json file from this repo to properly work. if you hesitate about safety - download any dll ripper or reader and observer each line of this code.. or just look at my /src folder where I hold my code)
+   - (after first launch, it downloads my json file from this repo to properly work. if you hesitate about safety - download any dll ripper or reader and observe each line of my code.. or just look at my /src folder)

 ### THIS MOD IS ONLY CLIENT-SIDE (means that all modifications from this dll will be visible only to you)
 ## Nicknames: